How To Nurture Your Inner Child

 Unlock Your Inner Alchemist:

-The alchemist and magician archetypal traits love to experiment with new ideas, concepts, blends, and remedies.
+The alchemist and magician’s archetypal traits love to experiment with new ideas, concepts, blends, and remedies.
 Anything that will support create change and shifts.
 That is why many magician archetypes become aromatherapists, herbalists, homeopaths, flower essence practitioners.
 Others become mindset practitioners, hypnotherapists, life coaches, energy, and spiritual healers.
 Or are attracted to many of these tools in their work, my inner alchemist inspired me to study many of these things.

 Develop Discernment and Wisdom:

 Part of the Magical Child’s journey is about treading the line between dark and light so they can learn how to transform from the dark.
 So it is very much about developing discernment and wisdom which too often comes from experience than just insight.
 The deeply wounded Magician and Alchemist Archetype that has been more abused than empowered is easily seduced by power, financial, or celebrity success at any cost.
 The healed and wise Master Magician has developed discernment and wisdom.
-They recognise that all that glitters is not gold and that the greatest more precious gold comes from a pure heart and soul.
+They recognise that all that glitters is not gold and that the greatest most precious gold comes from a pure heart and soul.

 If you are Ready To Heal more of your Magical Child?

-Experience More Of Your Inner Magic And Inner Power In 2023?
+Experience More Of Your Inner Magic And Inner Power In 2024.

 Book an Inner Child Healing Session Today